-Bear in mind that the cost of a valuation service will vary, and items may need to be sent away.
+Bear in mind that the cost of a valuation service might vary, and items might need to be sent away.

-You should always update your high-value list if you buy an expensive item or receive one as a gift.
+You should always tell your insurance company if you buy an expensive item or receive one as a gift, too.

 As well as being worth a lot of money, luxury watches often hold deep sentimental value.